isabel-sol/isabel-sol.github.io/_posts/2022-02-21-welcome-to-jekyll.markdown

 ## Church Ceremony

-The baptism will be held as part of a group ceremony - which means it will be shorter.
+The baptism will be shorter - less than an hour - and the service will be for Isa.
 There will be a short mass, there is no expectation that you take communion.
 Should be simple and quick.
 Baptisms are generally a little fancier in Mexico than in the United States - don't feel obligated to dress to the 9s but know that people will be a little more dressed up.